 From September 18-19, at the Forbes 2019 AgTech Summit, leaders of the agricultural sector reflected on agricultural innovations (being) triggered to face the major issues of the industry.
-Here are some innovations and agricultural behaviors experts think will change the game on the food industry.
+Here are some innovations and agricultural behaviors experts think will change the game on sustainability in the food industry.

 Reportedly, agriculture contributes 14 percent to global greenhouse gas emissions.
 Literally, farming has been a leading part of the climate change problem.
 However, this trend could be reversed with the widespread introduction of new farming methods, using more organic fertilizers than devastating synthetic fertilizers.
 Further improvements to the current state of climate change can also come from rotating crops, planting grasses and reintroducing livestock into crop production systems.

 As a result of these, a decrease of about 9bn tons of gases is expected by 2030.
 This will also lead to a new generation of healthier soil being able to sequester carbon.
 On these practices, Jay Watson – Sustainability Engagement Manager at General Mills – says they make agriculture greener and protective.
 “They naturally enhance resources,” he said.

 The global production of meat is higher than 320 million tons per year, while each person in the world consumes an average of 43 kilograms.
 The industry is constantly challenged with livestock disease, which makes it hard to meet demand.
 To face the massive death of animals recorded each year and the decrease of production yields, a crowd of startups is coming up with solutions.
 In Europe, one of them is testing VR glasses on cows to reduce their anxiety and make them produce more milk.